 S Corps do require some record-keeping, but it’s nothing like what a C Corp might deal with.
 You also avoid “double taxation,” one of the major drawbacks to the C Corp lifestyle.
 You’ll need to pay quarterly payroll taxes for your employees, even if they are shareholders, and remember to give out W-2s to employees.
 Profit and losses to shareholders are reported on Schedule K-1s so they can include these on their personal income tax payments as well.

 There could definitely be some perks to the S Corp lifestyle.
 Start by forming an LLC for your business, then file Form 2553 with the IRS for S Corp tax status.
 If you find the process time-consuming or confusing, there’s help for business owners like you.
-Often, the best way to get the benefits of this tax structure is to outsource the paperwork to a professional, so you can focus on keeping on with your business.
+Often, the best way to get the benefits of this S Corp and self employment tax structure is to outsource the paperwork to a professional, so you can focus on keeping on with your business.

 Linsey Knerl is a Midwest-based author, public speaker, and member of the ASJA.
 She has a passion for helping small business owners do more with their resources via the latest tech and finance solutions.